LOCKDOWN LOOKBACK THE MOTORCYCLE YEARS

 But that’s life and it’s true that we just have to get on with things – so although I had a fantastic trip, with good hotels, fabulous roads and the most perfect of weather it’s fair to say that although I got on with it I wished then and I still wish now it had been under better circumstances.

-Some of the roads were a real revelation and I decided during the trip that I would probably head that way again in 2019, especially to spend some more time in Portugal – however the 2019 trip was cancelled after I fractured my knee and I ended up being off bikes for just about a year.
+Some of the roads were a real revelation and I decided during the trip that I would probably head that way again in 2019, especially to spend some more time in Portugal – however the 2019 trip was canceled after I fractured my knee and I ended up being off bikes for just about a year.
 So I was set to head that way again this year (at the start of July) but of course the Covid 19 pandemic has put paid to that, and although I moved the trip back to September of this year (2020) I decided a week or so ago that I would cut my losses, stay in the UK this year and head back that way in 2021.
 Of all the places and countries I have motorcycled in Spain and Portugal take some beating.

 The nature of this trip and the area(s) covered means that choosing a selection of pictures was really difficult, and even though I have managed to whittle them down to those in the gallery below, there are still a lot!